AitonGoldman/replay_rules/PAPA_RULES.md

 # Complete Competition Rules

-This document contains the rules for the ​ _PAPA World Pinball Championships​_.
-This document is also the baseline for all PAPA-related competitive pinball rulings. ​ _Leagues and tournaments are welcome to copy these rules and adapt them as needed but are required, as per the Creative Commons license, to cite the original source​_ ​ **PAPA.org** _within their own ruleset.​_ This document is actively updated, and all leagues and tournaments using this ruleset as a baseline are encouraged to update their own rules at least once per year.
+This document contains the rules for the _PAPA World Pinball Championships_.
+This document is also the baseline for all PAPA-related competitive pinball rulings. _Leagues and tournaments are welcome to copy these rules and adapt them as needed but are required, as per the Creative Commons license, to cite the original source_  **PAPA.org** _within their own ruleset._ This document is actively updated, and all leagues and tournaments using this ruleset as a baseline are encouraged to update their own rules at least once per year.

 The Pinburgh Match-Play Championships ruleset contains adjustments that supersede portions of this document for that specific tournament.